-- 81. The Risk Oversight Group reports into the Audit and Risk Committee and Executive Management Team and has responsibility to provide a check and challenge process to manage and mitigate principal risks, and to support with the assessment of principal and emerging risks to provide assurance to the Audit and Risk Committee with regard to compliance with the Trusts risk management system and processes. - The group's responsibilities include, but are not limited to: Ensuring that an effective risk management framework is implemented throughout SHSC and supporting review of the Risk Management framework (policy) - The group ensures that an effective risk management strategy and risk management framework is implemented throughout the Trust - making recommendations on any changes required to the Executive Management Team (EMT) and the Audit and Risk Committee. - The group seeks assurance that risk management training is being managed and a systematic process is in place for provision of training. - The group oversees and undertakes confirm and challenge of the Corporate Risk registers (moderating risk scores, identifying themes and providing assurance of appropriate monitoring actions) for advising proposed changes to the Executive Management Team for agreement in advance of receipt at Board Assurance Committees and the Board of Directors,- this includes overseeing escalation of risks of 12 and above onto the Corporate Risk Register, de-escalation and closure of risks.
+- 81.82.
+The Risk Oversight Group reports into the Audit and Risk Committee and Eexecutive Mmanagement t∓eam and has responsibility to provide a check and challenge process to manage and mitigate principal risks, and to support with the assessment of principal and emerging risks to provide assurance to the Audit and Risk Committee and the executive management team with regard to compliance with the Trusts risk management system and processes. - The group's responsibilities include, but are not limited to: Ensuring that an effective risk management framework is implemented throughout SHSC the Trust and supporting review of the Rrisk Mmanagement framework (policy) - The group ensures that an effective risk management strategy and risk management framework is implemented throughout the Trust - making recommendations on any changes required to the ⊨executive mManagement ∓team (EMT) and the Audit and Risk Committee. - The group seeks assurance that risk management training is being managed and a systematic process is in place for provision of training. - The group oversees and undertakes confirm and challenge of the Corporate Risk registers (moderating risk scores, identifying themes and providing assurance of appropriate monitoring actions) for advising proposed changes to the Executive Management Team for agreement in advance of receipt at Board Assurance Committees and the Board of Directors,- this includes overseeing escalation of risks of 12 and above onto the Corporate Risk Register, de-escalation and closure of risks. - Seeking assurance that risk management training is being managed - Overseeing the Corporate Risk registers (moderating risk scores, identifying themes and providing assurance of appropriate monitoring actions) for advising changes to the overarching board Assurance Committees - Sharing lessons learned and developing a positive risk management culture within the Trust - Understanding and supporting the links between the Corporate Risk register and the Board Assurance Framework - Supporting and advising on approach to cascade and understanding of risk appetite to ensure that risks throughout the organisation are managed within the risk appetite

-- Seeking assurance that risk management training is being managed - Overseeing the Corporate Risk registers (moderating risk scores, identifying themes and providing assurance of appropriate monitoring actions) for advising changes to the overarching board Assurance Committees - Sharing lessons learned and developing a positive risk management culture within the Trust - Understanding and supporting the links between the Corporate Risk register and the Board Assurance Framework - Supporting and advising on approach to cascade and understanding of risk appetite to ensure that risks throughout the organisation are managed within the risk appetite - Ensuring robust confirm and challenge on risk management process are in place. - Advice, Alert and Assure notices to EMT, Board Assurance Committees and Board of Directors as appropriate. - Approval, noting and recommendations to Board Assurance Committees and risks owners on risk management process or movement of risks. - 82.
+- Ensuring robust confirm and challenge on risk management process are in place. - Advice, Alert and Assure notices to EMT, Board Assurance Committees and Board of Directors as appropriate. - Approval, noting and recommendations to Board Assurance Committees and risks owners on risk management process or movement of risks.

+82.83.
 The scope of the Risk Oversight Group is Trust-wide.
 It reviews and monitors risk arrangements to ensure adherence to best practice across the organisation.

-83. Operational Management Group (OMG)
+83.84.
+Operational Management Group (OMG)Senior leadership team

-Executive Management Team (EMT) has established an Operational Management Group (OMG) to oversee all operational policy, development, delivery, and performance issues.
-OMG considers, receives and implement recommendations for action from the Trust's clinical governance group.
-OMG escalate appropriate areas of concern and risk to EMT and take appropriate action on items escalated from care groups and Risk Oversight Group (RoG) risk panel.
+The Esxecutive mManagement tream (EMT) has established an Operationala senior Management leadership Group team (OMGSLT) to oversee all operational policy, development, delivery, and performance issues.
+OMG\SLT considers, receives and implement recommendations for action from the Trust's clinical governance groupdirectorate leadership teams (DLT).
+Risk registers are discussed as a standing item at the monthly DLT meetings and highlight issues to the SLT via an alert, advise, assure report.
+OMG\SLT escalate appropriate areas of concern and risk to EMT and take appropriate action on items escalated from care groups the directorate leadership team. and Risk Oversight Group (RoG) risk panel.